heennkkee/jquery-gallery/README.md

 * 'width': width of the gallery
 * 'color': filling color of the gallery
 * 'fill': color of the arrows to look around in the gallery with.
+* 'outline': color of the outline of the selected thumbnail

 Enjoy!